Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 - Cardiac Output

-b.
-Other parameter options are using external device interface, not the MULTI sockets.
+Other third party parameter options are connected using the external device interface, not the MULTI-parameter sockets.

-Similarly, there are two blocks of patient monitoring hardware in the Life Scope BSM-3700 series (15-inch) bedside monitors:
+Similarly, the patient monitoring hardware inside the Life Scope BSM-3700 series (15-inch) bedside monitors are concluded as:

-(Part A) The hardware using dedicated connector sockets and ordinary cables:
+(These hardware make use of dedicated connector sockets and ordinary cables)

 ECG